Manjiri1101/CMPE277-Recono/README.md

 ### Objective of app-
 #### This app will recognize text from images, and can detect the object on the images, not only that, it will also help us know more about the detected object / text by search feature (Kind of Google Lens).
 This app is extension of assignment 2

+This app has two parts, one for Text recognition, where we cna take picture and can detect the text over the image.
+We can even find out the meaning/ search for the reference over internet.
+Other part is where I am using Image classification, and using the TensorFlow Lite model for it.
+In this part, we can select the picture, and the app will predict/ classify the image.
+And on basis of that we can have search results on the Google.

 ### Technologies used :
 * Firebase ML kit for text recognition
 * TensorFlow Lite for object detection